Mikosantos/CCPROG1-Turn_Based_Tiled_Shooter/README.md

 💻**To run**:

    - Download any IDE; VsCode or DevC++ suffices.
    - Download, install, and run gcc compiler.
-There are many tutorial on the how-tos on YouTube.
+There are many tutorials on how-tos on YouTube.
-   - Use "gcc -Wall MP.c -o run.exe" for Windows
+   - Use "gcc -Wall MP.c -o run.exe" for Windows.